medo64/Cananka/USB/PROTOCOL.md

 ###### Power CAN bus (*P) ######

 Powers CAN bus from device itself.
-Works only on CanStick/mini.
+Works only on Cananka USB/mini.

 |                 | Send    | Receive         | Notes                            |
 |-----------------|---------|-----------------|----------------------------------|